KaiKobbe/dispersive_agp_solver/README.md

 Below, a very simple example is given.
 Solving the instance to optimality should be done immediately.
-Note that, especially for larger instances, _plot_instance()_ may take some time if the bottleneck should be depicted, as it currently determines this by simple pairwise comparisons.

 ```python
 from dispersive_agp_solver import get_instance, solve, plot_solution